eoscafe/ownership-disclosure/README.md

-# EOS Cafe Calgary: Ownership Disclosure
+# EOS Cafe Block: Ownership Disclosure
 We will keep this disclosure up to date at all times

 Syed Jafri - 33.33%